Chechen language: Jordan

 Chechens in Jordan have good relations with the Hashemite Kingdom of Jordan and are able to practice their own culture and language.
 Chechen language usage is strong among the Chechen community in Jordan.
 Jordanian Chechens are bilingual in both Chechen and Arabic, but do not speak Arabic among themselves, only speaking Chechen to other Chechens.
 Some Jordanians are literate in Chechen as well, having managed to read and write to people visiting Jordan from Chechnya.

 Phonology

 Some phonological characteristics of Chechen include its wealth of consonants and sounds similar to Arabic and the Salishan languages of North America, as well as a large vowel system resembling those of Swedish and German.

 Consonants

-The Chechen language has, like most indigenous languages of the Caucasus, a large number of consonants: about 40 to 60 (depending on the dialect and the analysis), far more than most European languages.
+The Chechen language has, like most languages of the Caucasus, a large number of consonants: about 40 to 60 (depending on the dialect and the analysis), far more than most European languages.
 Typical of the region, a four-way distinction between voiced, voiceless, ejective and geminate fortis stops is found.
 Furthermore, all variants except the ejective are subject to phonemic pharyngealization.